hygorchristian/hcli/readme.md

-# hcli CLI
+# HCLI

-A CLI for hcli.
+A CLI for generate custom react components and screens.

-## Customizing your CLI
+## Installing

 Check out the documentation at https://github.com/infinitered/gluegun/tree/master/docs.